immersive-arts/Sparck2_Documentation/docs/reference/nodes/Beamer.md

 !!! info "Fun Fact"
     Beamer is another word for projector, mainly used in German-speaking countries - and apparently in Australia as well.
 The reason for this choice of name is to distinguish it from the real world projector hardware of which it is its virtual representation.
 And also to distinguish it from the TextureProjectory shader that also does a projection, though a purely virtual one.

+!!! note "Beamer vs TextureProjectory"
+    The **Beamer** node represents a physical projector that outputs to real-world displays.
+In contrast, the [TextureProjectory](TextureProjectory.md) shader projects textures virtually onto 3D surfaces within the scene — useful for techniques like virtual projection mapping or texture baking.
+Both can work together in complex setups.

 ## Reference

 The following properties can be configured for this node: